How to rationalize your channel incentive program investment

 Make sure that you have an overview of how your incentive programs are impacting your P&L (profit and loss).
 For example, you may need to know how your current spending is affecting your top and bottom line.

 A good tip is to document all the things you’re spending on (i.e. rebates, partner program compensations, deal registration etc.).
-Next, you need to determine how this impacts gross revenue, net revenue and profits, and the flow of spending in various channel spend processes.
+Next, you need to determine how this impacts gross revenue, net revenue and profits.
+Also, the flow of spending in various channel spend processes.

 By clearly identifying the process of data or activity flow, companies can identify the partners/programs/channels that are effective at helping them achieve their desired objectives.

 If you want to make changes in your investments, it’s important to formulate the expectations you have from these changes.
 What is the value of making that change?
 Are there opportunities that rationalize the need for these changes?

 After answering these questions, you’ll need to create various hypothesis and assign resources to make these changes.
 For example, you might need to conduct policy or program changes, operational changes or process quick wins.

 You can brainstorm various scenarios, but the important thing is to view the impact of these changes through your intermediaries or partners’ point of view.

 Step 6: Have a Reward Statement

 The last step is to create a clear reward statement.
 A reward statement is maybe one pager that makes it super clear for your sales partner or intermediaries how they’re earning money from you.

 Not only can this help your company identify key metrics for their various incentive programs, but it also clarifies where you’re spending money, how you can improve budget allocation, based on the hypotheses we’ve previously discussed (in Step 5) .